 Using this atomic form factor (AFF) representation to predict the consequences of XFEL heating on XRD requires separate calculation of an average of the probed MgO ionization state —both temporal (over the duration of an XFEL pulse) and spatial (over all probed unit cells).
 We implemented two approaches to this calculation that respectively address the low- and high-energy density regimes.
 Each individually captures some relevant physics while falling short of describing the entire range of experimentally-sampled states.

 In the high-energy density regime, defined as having mean temperatures above 2 eV, we simulated the temporal evolution of the MgO charge state distribution (CSD) over the course of an XFEL pulse using a variant of the collisional radiative code SCFLY that Vinko et al. have modified to self-consistently support elemental mixtures.
 The code implements a local density-based treatment of continuum lowering that Vinko et al. have demonstrated accurately reproduces experimental ionization potential shifts at high charge states in several solid-density plasma mixtures. (cite Vinko nature comm.).
-Unlike other certain other collisional radiative codes, SCFLY models the plasma’s free electron energy density self-consistently with respect to XFEL heating and interaction with ions (e.g. impact ionization and Auger decay).
+Unlike other collisional radiative codes, SCFLY models the plasma’s free electron energy density self-consistently with respect to XFEL heating and interaction with ions (e.g. impact ionization and Auger decay).
 Its principal caveat in the current setting, where the plasma is heated via photoexcitation by photons with energies far above the absorption edges of Mg and O, is its assumption of an instantly-equilibrating thermal distribution of free electrons. (cites, and maybe should address implications of this issue).

 Our inputs to SCFLY were the sample composition and XFEL photon energy, flux density, and temporal profile (which we took as a Gaussian with a 45s FWM duration); the main outputs were temporal profiles of the charge state populations of Mg and O during the XFEL pulse.
 With the help of a simplifying approximation (discussed in section III below) that relates Mg and O charge states to 2p ionization, we used the AFF ionization model to obtain predicted Bragg peak intensity ratios for each simulated incident flux density.